MatteoGaetzner/mini-mcmc/README.md

 ## Example: Sampling From a Custom Distribution

-Below we define a custom Poisson distribution for nonnegative integer states $\{0,1,2,\dots\}$ and a simple random-walk proposal.
+Below we define a custom Poisson distribution for nonnegative integer states $\{0,1,2,\dots\}$ and a basic random-walk proposal.
 We then run Metropolis–Hastings to sample from this distribution, collecting frequencies of $k$ after some burn-in:

 ```rust
 use mini_mcmc::core::ChainRunner;